David Samuels (writer)

 David Samuels (born 1967) is an American non-fiction and fiction writer.
 He is the editor of County Highway, a magazine in the form of a 19th-century American broadsheet which he founded with Walter Kirn.
-He is a contributing writer at The New York Times Magazine, a longtime contributing editor at Harper's Magazine; a contributor to The Atlantic, N+1, The New Yorker and other magazines; and the literary editor of Tablet.
+He is a contributing writer at The New York Times Magazine, a longtime contributing editor at Harper's Magazine; a contributor to The Atlantic, n+1, The New Yorker and other magazines; and the literary editor of Tablet.

 Background and education

 Samuels grew up in Brooklyn, New York.
 In 1989, he graduated with a BA degree in history from Harvard College, where he was an editor of the Harvard Lampoon.
 He became a Mellon Fellow in the Humanities at Princeton University, where he received a master's degree in history in 1993.

 Career

 Early years

 Samuels' first article to receive much public attention was a controversial 1991 cover story on rap music in The New Republic; the piece contended that the primary hip-hop audience consisted of white suburban teens and has been widely anthologized.
-A article he wrote later about rap music for The New Yorker was reprinted in the Best Music Writing of 2000 collection, edited by Peter Guralnick.
+An article he wrote later about rap music for The New Yorker was reprinted in the Best Music Writing of 2000 collection, edited by Peter Guralnick.
 His writing has also been anthologized in Best American Political Writing of 2004, Best American Science and Nature Writing of 2006, and other collections.